A customer success strategy is all about helping customers achieve their goals. It’s built on the idea that, when your customers win, you win too.

 Customer success is about making your customers’ interactions with your products and services smooth, straightforward and tailored to their needs.
 This is where features like one-to-one calls and video tutorials are really important.

-Customer Success vs Customer Service
+Customer Success vs Customer Support

-Customer success and customer service are also different, though the two concepts are closely linked.
+Customer success and customer support are also different, though the two concepts are closely linked.
 Customer success is proactive, focusing on the long-term experience customers have with your products and services.
 On the flip side, customer service is reactive, responding to problems as they come up.

 At its most basic, Customer service is all about helping your customers with any problems, challenges or questions they have.
 It’s about reacting to the needs of your customers in order to support them in their use of your products and services.